 The allied countries had suffered enough in the two world wars and the great depression of the first half of the century.
-Now America was ready to enjoy century.
-Now America was ready to enjoy | sion threatens that their hard-earned prosperity.
+Now America was ready to enjoy their hard-earned prosperity.
 Gone was the anxiety that had held them back from buying life's indulgences during the Great Depression and World War II.
 Americans were ready to forge their dreams into a universal vision of the future, a vision for the whole world to follow: the American Dream.